SinanAghayev/EconSim/README.md

 # Visualization

-After running the Python script, the program expects an array of numbers as input from you.
+After running the Python script, you can change the parameters to see the desired plot.

 \* **Currency of the first (0 indexed) country is chosen as a comparison medium.**